 The boiler house is built of brick with fire-proof roof, and concrete floor; only two boilers have been installed at this time, others will be put in when required; each boiler is 72 inches in diameter, and 18 feet long, with 64 fourinch flues; the boilers are connected by britching to a brick stack, 10x10 feet square at the base, and 100 feet high.
 The engine house is also built of brick, with a fire proof roof; the hoisting engine is double first motion, each cylinder is 20x36 inches with a straight drum six feet in diameter.
 The head sheaves are seven feet in diameter.
 Air signals are used in the hoisting shaft; dump cages, weigh pans, and shaker screens are used; the shaking sreens are seven feet wide and 42 feet long.
-There are four track scales, one on each loading track, each scale is 80 feet long; the side tracks are double on the north, and 3,800 feet in length.
+There are four track scales, one on each loading track, each scale is 80 feet long; the side tracks are double on the north, and 3,800 feet in length, three tracks are on the south, 2,800 feet in length.